Scheduling Gantt Chart widget

 Puck behavior example: Snap to previous.

-• Snap behavior: By default, users are able to assign objects to any time on the Scheduling Gantt Chart widget, down to the specific minute.
+• Snap Behavior: By default, users are able to assign objects to any time on the Scheduling Gantt Chart widget, down to the specific minute.
 Snap behavior allows builders to set defined intervals of when objects can be assigned.
 Once a puck is dropped to a new placement in the chart, the puck will snap to the beginning of the closest interval.

 For example, a user configuring a schedule to support doctors' appointments may determine that all assignments (appointments) need to begin on the hour (:00) or half past the hour (:30).

-• The Snap interval size should be the integer that determines the duration of each interval.
+• The Snap Interval Size should be the integer that determines the duration of each interval.
 In the example below, the interval is set to 8 hours.

 Drag cursor to create action example.

-• Action configuration: Configure actions related to schedule object type.
+• Action configuration: Configure actions related to the schedule object type.
 These may be standard Ontology create, modify, or delete actions, or a custom Function-on-Objects-backed action.

 • Events: Configure combinations of standard Workshop events that can be triggered within the widget.